-Mini cheesecakes are also easy to serve, perfectly proportioned and there is no messy plate to clean up afterward.
-Really, what isn't there to love about them?
+Mini cheesecakes are also easy to serve and perfectly proportioned, and there is no messy plate to clean up afterward.
+Really, what isn’t there to love about them?

-These particular cheesecakes I made with the holidays in mind.
+I made these cheesecakes with the holidays in mind.
 The gingerbread flavor is soft and not overpowering.
 By leaving the cream cheese out overnight, the texture is incredibly smooth.